-Once that filling had occurred and only then could one rationally equate (as opposed to by faith) Christ with God.
-At that point He was 100% God on earth, though still wrapped in a mortal, limited body.
+Once that filling had occurred and only then could one rationally equate (as opposed to by faith) the human Jesus the Christ with God.
+At that point He was 100% God on earth, though still wrapped in a mortal body.
 He had the mind of God, and He had the heart of God.

 The orthodox would complain that this is a heresy: “Jesus was God from before the beginning…period.”
 I would simply point out two things.
 First, once the Spirit had perfectly indwelt the human Jesus, there’s no way to quantify in what way He is different from their idea of the eternally existent God Jesus.
 The Spirit of God indwelt in Jesus the man had indeed existed eternally.
 God from the beginning focused His plan for His Creation on His Incarnation and sacrifice on earth in the person of Jesus of Nazareth.
 Think of God, in reflecting on His plan saying, in so many “words”: “I’m going to cause Mary to become pregnant and take up residence in her son, and, when the time is right, experience human torture and mortal death.”
 The action of Creation was through God’s speech — His Word: “Let there be…”, and the redemption of the resulting Creation was by the same entity, the One we would know as Jesus.
 And second, if Jesus in His incarnation was God at all times, why was He only later given God’s Spirit?